-The Group's operations may be adversely affected by statutory regulation and costs connected with climate change and carbon emission management.
+The Group recognises that there is significant risk that the Group's operations may be adversely affected by statutory regulation and costs connected with climate change and carbon emission management.
+The Group supports global emission reduction and is committed to implementing measures to reach zero net-emissions by 2050.